 |Internet Explorer||Google Chrome|

-Internet Explorer may no longer be the most popular browser [June 2012].
+Internet Explorer is no longer the most popular browser [June 2012].
 Mozilla FireFox has evolved from the original favorite browser, Netscape, and has become the favorite of many.
-But, Google's Chrome is gaining market share and may have passed IE. Safari is the browser that comes with Apple computers.
+But, Google's Chrome is ahead of these and still gaining market share.
+Safari is the browser that comes with Apple computers.

 Browsers that are built into devices such as smart phones and tablets may be unique to the manufacturer or they may be simplified versions of PC browsers.